 The MDX has an intuitive 5-position shift gate that simplifies the operation of the transmission.
 When operated in automatic mode, the transmission allows the driver to choose D (1st through 5th gear) or D3 (1st through 3rd gear).
 The D3 position selects only the first three gears for increased engine braking or reduced shifting during city driving.

-The MDX has Super Handling All-Wheel Drive™ (SH-AWD™) as standard equipment.
+The MDX has Super Handling All-Wheel Drive™ (SH-AWD®) as standard equipment.
 This innovative full-time all-wheel-drive system actively distributes the optimum amount of torque not only between the front and rear axles but also between the left and right rear wheels.
-This "Direct Yaw Control" improves cornering traction and steering precision.
-In addition to providing exceptional performance on dry pavement, the MDX's SH-AWD™ system provides significant performance gains in snow and ice, as well as similar gains in off road performance.
-In fact, the SH-AWD™ system on the MDX knows when it is going up a hill and automatically shifts torque to the rear to improve launch traction - done before the vehicle even starts to move.
+This "torque vectoring" improves cornering traction and steering precision by creating a yaw moment that helps the MDX turn.
+In addition to providing exceptional performance on dry pavement, the MDX's SH-AWD® system provides significant performance gains in snow and ice, as well as similar gains in off road performance.
+In fact, the SH-AWD® system knows when it is going up a hill and automatically shifts torque to the rear to improve launch traction - done before the vehicle starts to move.

-SH-AWD™ enhances stability on snow and ice in cooperation with the MDX's VSA® system.
-During acceleration and cornering, SH-AWD™ first maximizes available traction by "preemptively" moving torque to the wheels with the maximum load.
-However, if the available traction limits are exceeded, the SH-AWD™ system can directly modify the drive torque distribution to stabilize acceleration and reduce the potential for oversteer.
+SH-AWD® enhances stability on snow and ice in cooperation with the MDX's VSA® system.
+During acceleration and cornering, SH-AWD® first maximizes available traction by "preemptively" moving torque to the wheels with the maximum load.
+However, if the available traction limits are exceeded, the SH-AWD® system can directly modify the drive torque distribution to stabilize acceleration and reduce the potential for oversteer.

 - Direct Yaw Control promotes precise line trace in all conditions